shopware/docs/products/extensions/b2b-suite/concepts/basic-conventions.md

 ## Codebase conventions

-This is a list of naming conventions the B2B Suite complies to:
+List of naming conventions the B2B Suite complies to:

 | Group                                                                                              | Practice                                                                            |
 |----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|